A Cycle Tracker Built for the Complexity of Endometriosis

 Digital Tracking Makes This Easier

 This template works on paper.
-But digital tracking has real advantages: automatic date and cycle day calculations, exportable reports, reminder prompts that keep you consistent, and a visual timeline that makes patterns immediately apparent.
+Digital tracking just makes it harder to fall off: automatic cycle day calculations, exportable reports for your appointment, reminders that keep you consistent through the worst flare days, and a visual timeline that makes the pattern obvious at a glance.

 Download the Endometriosis Tracker app to start your cycle and pain log today.
 Or use the endometriosis app for a guided tracking experience designed specifically for patients navigating diagnosis and specialist care.

 Your cycle has a map.
 This template helps you draw it.
-And that map is how you help your specialist understand what you’ve been living with.
+That map is how you turn years of being dismissed into a single page a specialist cannot ignore.

 This content is for informational purposes only and does not replace professional medical advice.
 Always consult your healthcare provider before making changes to your treatment plan.